Simple lemonade with basil seeds

 simple lemonade with basil seeds in a glass with yellow straw.

-Basil seeds are considered to be a cooling agent and are perfect to use in summer to quench thirst and to rehydrate our body.
-These seeds being a body coolant has the ability to combat acidity and has a soothing effect on the stomach.
+Sweet basil seeds are considered to be a cooling agent and are perfect to use in summer to quench thirst and rehydrate our bodies.
+These seeds are a good source of minerals, fiber and being a body coolant have the ability to combat acidity and have a soothing effect on the stomach, regulate blood sugar levels, improve digestion and have many other health benefits.

-Check out a few more summer drinks in this blog Watermelon slushie, Mango lassi, Masala lassi, Rose lassi.
-Make these recipes at home to stay refreshed and hydrated this summer season.
+Check out a few more Indian summer drinks on this blog: mango lassimasala lassi and rose lassiMake these recipes at home to stay refreshed and hydrated this summer season.

-Simple lemonade with basil seeds recipe variations
+Basil seeds lemonade recipe variations

 Ingredients